SniperCZE/teramon/docs/notes.md

-# Poznamky k nasazeni
+# Notes

-* V souboru `RPi_I2C_driver.py` je potřeba nastavit I2C adresu vašeho LCD (zjistíte přes utilitku i2cdetect), k tomu slouží řádek 54.
-V mém případě je LCD na adrese 0x38.
-* v zabbixu je potreba zvetsit timeout na 30s, protoze cteni cidla se za 3s defaultniho timeoutu nestihne
-* zabbix potrebuje pristup k GPIO - je potreba uzivatele, pod kterym zabbix agent bezi, pridat do skupiny gpio
+* Timeout in zabbix must be increased to 30s.
+Default timeout of 3s is not enaught for getting data from probes
+* zabbix user needs access to GPIO - must be added to `gpio` group